wearepal/datasheet_generation/README.md

 This repo is for generating statistics used in the datasheets found in the 'Causal Datasheet' paper.

+These experiments are dependent on the structure learning algorithms found in the Causal Discovery Toolbox Python library (https://fentechsolutions.github.io/CausalDiscoveryToolbox/html/index.html).
+As well as it's own implementations, this library wraps around many useful R libraries.
+Installing these correctly can be a difficult process, and so we have pre-installed all the required libraries into a docker image.

-To run the code first install the python requirements from the requirements.txt; e.g.:
+To run the code first install docker: https://docs.docker.com/get-docker/

-`conda create --name <env> --file requirements.txt`

-Following this, R, along with some R libraries must be installed (ensure R > 3.6):

-`. install-R-dependencies.sh`
+Then, pull the docker image for this repository:

+`docker pull braddpbutcher/causal_datasheet`

+Launch the docker container with:

+`docker run -it -p 8888:8888 braddpbutcher/causal_datasheet /bin/bash`

+Navigate into the Causal Datasheet repo folder:

+`cd causal_datasheet`

-Finally, one can then open the jupyter notebook with:
+Finally, run the notebook with:

-`jupyter notebook`
+`jupyter notebook --ip 0.0.0.0 --no-browser --allow-root`